andreasxp/poly/README.md

 auto p3 = p1; //Works, internal object is also copied auto p4 = p2; //Error: p2 is not copy-constructible
 ```
 You can make your own policies, too.
+For a type `T`, a valid policy class provides:
+1. A default constructor;
+2. A constructor from `const T* ptr`;
+3. A `clone` method that clones the provided pointer;
+4. A `destroy` method that deletes the pointer.

 A basic policy looks like the following:
 ```c++
 class my_policy {
     my_policy(); //Default constructor